kunRavi/kunRavi/README.md

-- Hallo, ich bin kunRavi :>
+- Hallo :>
-- I am from the Philippines, learning 6 languages
+- I am learning 6 languages
 - If I am interested in programming, I'll give it a try

 <!---